 The team at Morpht

-Morpht has seasoned UX designers and solution architects who are able to undertake the design and texting of the information architecture.
-We are able to combine the findings from user research with our knowledge of the Drupal CMS to design systems which will work for the users and will fit naturally with the capabilities of Drupal.
+Morpht has seasoned UX designers and solution architects who are able to undertake the design of the information architecture.
+We are able to combine the findings from user research with our knowledge of the Drupal CMS to design systems which will work for the users.
 This leads to a more sympathetic outcome and delivery of functionality.